tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get corporation standings

-Return corporation standings from agents, NPC corporations, and factions  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/standings/)
+Return corporation standings from agents, NPC corporations, and factions  ---  This route is cached for up to 3600 seconds

 ### Example